How effective is tryptophan for sleep?

 More recent scientific investigations discovered that L-tryptophan in itself, along with 5-hydroxytryptophan and serotonin, can block an amino-acid carrier in the brain that transports the inhibitory neurotransmitter GABA and other vital substances (Metzner, et al., 2005; Frølund, et al., 2010; Edwards, et al., 2011), which could result in suboptimal brain function and performance.

-Melatonin, an end product of tryptophan metabolism, is involved in sleep architecture (melatonin has been called "the sleep hormone").
+Melatonin, a potential end product of tryptophan metabolism, is involved in sleep architecture (melatonin has been called "the sleep hormone").
 Yet, like trytophan, the neurohormone has problematic activities as elaborated in my aforementioned article on the side effects of tryptophan.
 Animal experiments (e.g., Fournier, et al., 2002) reported that natural melatonin production is reduced in the presence of a folic acid deficiency, reflecting the role of sufficient micronutrients such as vitamins and minerals in sleep.

 Sleep disorders and depression are closely interrelated.
 It is common for depression to develop in people who suffer from chronic insomnia (Riemann & Voderholzer, 2003; Roth & Roehrs, 2003), and, conversely, the majority of depressed people struggle with sleep disturbances (Thase, 2006; Kalueff & Nutt, 2007).
 Moreover, depression and anxiety disorders also “show considerable overlapping and co-occurrence” (Kalueff & Nutt, 2007).